mxber2022/EncodeUniversityHackathon/Avalanche/Readme.md

 # AVA AI

 Welcome to AVA AI project.
 This repository contains the code for deploying a smart contract on the Avalanche FUJI blockchain and creating a React front end to interact with it.
+###  Please check the readme of the folder (frontend) to learn more about this project.

 ## Folder Structure